 How to Make Whole Masoor Dal (Brown Lentils) in Instant Pot

 Press SAUTE on Instant Pot.
-Add oil, and once it's hot, add cumin seeds.
+Heat 1 tablespoon oil, and add 1 teaspoon cumin seeds.
 Let them splutter.
-Add minced garlic, ginger, green chilies, onions and saute till the onions turn light brown.
+Add 1 tablespoon minced garlic and ginger, 1 green chili (chopped), and 1 medium onion (finely chopped).
+Saute till the onions turn light brown.

-Add tomatoes, spices like turmeric powder, red chili powder, coriander powder, garam masala, salt, and cook till tomatoes turn soft, which takes 2-3 minutes.
+Add 2 medium tomatoes (finely chopped), spices like ½ teaspoon turmeric powder, 1 teaspoon red chili powder, 1 teaspoon coriander powder, 1 teaspoon garam masala, and salt.
+Cook till the tomatoes turn soft and mushy, which takes 2-3 minutes.

-Then add rinsed lentils (dal), water, and give a stir.
+Then add 1 cup rinsed lentils, 2 ½ cups water water, and give a stir.
 Adjust spices at this stage.
-Also, Deglaze the pot to make sure no food particle sticks to the bottom to avoid the Burn message.
+Also, Deglaze the pot to ensure no food particles stick to the bottom to avoid the Burn message.

-Follow the steps from the instant pot instructions.
+Follow the steps as the instant pot instructions.
 Give 4-5 whistles on medium flame and let the pressure release naturally.
 All the other steps remain the same.

 Tips & Variations

-- If you soak the dal in water for 30 mins - 1 hour, helps to cook even faster.
+- Soaking Lentils: If you soak the dal in water for 30 mins - 1 hour, it helps to cook lentils even faster.

-- If you want to do pot-in-pot with brown rice, then soak the brown rice in warm water for an hour and then cook on high pressure for 15 minutes, with an NPR.
+- Pot-in-Pot: If you want to do pot-in-pot with brown rice, then soak the brown rice in warm water for an hour and then cook on high pressure for 15 minutes with a Natural Pressure Release (NPR).

-- If your dal is thick, you can add some water and adjust the consistency.
+- Adjust Consistency: If your dal is thick, you can add some water and adjust the consistency.

-- For a variation, you can also make this dill leaves dal by skipping onion, garlic.
+- No Onion-No Garlic: For a variation, you can also make this dal by skipping onion, and garlic.

-- You can also add some greens like spinach, kale, mustard leaves after pressure cooking.
+- Leafy Greens: You can also add some leafy greens like baby spinach, kale, and mustard leaves after pressure cooking.

 Whole Masoor Dal Recipe (Brown Lentils Curry)